each/draft-aname/draft-fanf-dnsop-aname.md

 This process is used by both primary servers (see (#primary)) and resolvers (see (#resolver)).

-The following steps are performed for each address type:
+The following steps MUST be performed for each address type:

+  * Starting at the ANAME owner, follow the chain of ANAME and/or CNAME records as far as possible to find the ultimate target.

+  * If a loop is detected, continue with an empty RRset, otherwise get the ultimate target's address records.
+(Ignore any sibling address records of intermediate ANAMEs.)

-  * Resolve the target address records; stop if resolution fails.
-    (Note that NXDOMAIN and NODATA count as successfully resolving zero records.)
+  *	Stop if resolution failed.
+(Note that NXDOMAIN and NODATA count as successfully resolving an empty RRset.)

   * Replace the owner of the target address records with the owner of the ANAME record.
 Drop any RRSIG records.